elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-multiple-stressors-such-as-fisheries-and-nutrient-levels-affect-ecosystems.md

 url: /learn/education-studies/questions/how-do-multiple-stressors-such-as-fisheries-and-nutrient-levels-affect-ecosystems
 score: -1.0
 related_article1:
-    id: 168158
+    id: 168150
+    title: >-
-    title: What are the primary causes of deforestation, and how does it impact biodiversity and human activities?
+        What are the core principles of environmental justice, and how do they relate to sustainability?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-causes-of-deforestation-and-how-does-it-impact-biodiversity-and-human-activities
+    url: /learn/education-studies/questions/what-are-the-core-principles-of-environmental-justice-and-how-do-they-relate-to-sustainability
 related_article2:
-    id: 168154
+    id: 168159
-    title: What are the key structural and functional aspects of coral reefs, and how do symbiotic relationships play a role?
+    title: >-
+        How do descriptive ecological models, such as food chains, help in understanding energy flow in ecosystems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-structural-and-functional-aspects-of-coral-reefs-and-how-do-symbiotic-relationships-play-a-role
+    url: /learn/education-studies/questions/how-do-descriptive-ecological-models-such-as-food-chains-help-in-understanding-energy-flow-in-ecosystems
 related_article3:
-    id: 168159
+    id: 168149
-    title: How do descriptive ecological models, such as food chains, help in understanding energy flow in ecosystems?
+    title: >-
+        How do local and global impacts of human activities differ in the context of the Anthropocene?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-descriptive-ecological-models-such-as-food-chains-help-in-understanding-energy-flow-in-ecosystems
+    url: /learn/education-studies/questions/how-do-local-and-global-impacts-of-human-activities-differ-in-the-context-of-the-anthropocene
 related_article4:
     id: 168152
+    title: >-
-    title: What characteristics make a hypothesis testable and falsifiable, and why is repeatability important in science?
+        What characteristics make a hypothesis testable and falsifiable, and why is repeatability important in science?
     subject: Education Studies
     url: /learn/education-studies/questions/what-characteristics-make-a-hypothesis-testable-and-falsifiable-and-why-is-repeatability-important-in-science
+related_article5:
+    id: 168155
+    title: >-
+        What are the main threats to coral reefs, and what conservation strategies are employed to protect them?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-main-threats-to-coral-reefs-and-what-conservation-strategies-are-employed-to-protect-them
 ---

 &nbsp;